tnebooks/12th-english/content.en/in-celebration-of-being-alive/_index.md

 ## About The Author

-Christiaan Neethling Barnard was born in rural South Africa in 1922 to poor parents as their fourth child.
+**Christiaan Neethling Barnard** was born in rural South Africa in 1922 to poor parents as their fourth child.
 He evinced great interest in his academics and was determined to pursue medicine, after the loss of his brother to a cardiac ailment.
 He won many scholarships and pursued his higher studies specializing in cardiac surgery.
 As a cardiac surgeon, Barnard focussed on congenital and complicated cardiac conditions for which there was no cure at that time.
 After experimenting with heart transplantation on animals, he performed the world’s first human-to-human heart transplant in the year 1967.
 He gained worldwide recognition and went on to develop many surgery techniques, which are being adopted till date.
 Barnard has penned fourteen books and 235 scientific articles that have been published in reputed journals.
 Some of his books are, ‘One Life’, ‘50 Ways to a Healthy Heart’, ‘The Best Medicine’ and ‘The Faith’.
 A pioneer in cardiac surgery, he obtained a Doctorate in Medicine from the University of Cape Town.
 This was followed by 11 honorary doctorates, bestowed upon him by universities all over the world.
 He has also received 36 International Awards.
 In his late years, he established the Christiaan Barnard Foundation to serve and promote the cause of underprivileged children throughout the world and died at the age of 78 in the year 2001.

-## Glossary

-**consideration** – careful thought

-**prevalent** – common

-**cripples** – people with some disability preventing them from performing certain normal functions

-**agony** – extreme physical and mental suffering

-**perforated** – torn and damaged with holes

-**ennobles** – (figurative use) makes dignified, morally noble

-**thrash around (idiom) ** – to move about restlessly

-**sophisticated** – (here) well-advanced

-**mutilating surgery** – surgery involving removal of tissue even at the risk of worsening of the patient’s condition

-**Grand Prix** – (here) one of several international motorracing events

-**solace** – comfort or consolation in times of grief or pain

-**intrepid** – bold and daring

-**finale** – climax or an exciting end

-**disfigured** – spoiled or marred in appearance

-**malignant** – (here, of diseases) very harmful to life

-**tumour** – diseased growth in some part of the body

-**amputated** – cut off by surgical operation

-**profound** – very great